Tips

 Pick Up After Your Pets

-Picking up after your pooch is more than just a courtesy to your neighbors — it’s also being a good neighbor to area lakes and rivers.
-That’s because pet waste can contain harmful bacteria, as…
+Picking up after your pooch is more than just a courtesy to your neighbors — it’s also being a good neighbor to area lakes, ponds and rivers.
+Pet waste is considered a stormwater pollutant—or illicit…

 Pledge to Keep our water